Skip to main content

 You can also switch to the feature editor by following the steps below.

-Other operating procedures
+Other operation procedures

 2. Select [Feature Model] directly under the project.

-edit feature model
+Edit feature model

 Operation procedure